UNINETTSigma2/documentation/jobs/job_types/betzy_job_types.md

 tasks.
 Typically, such jobs don't use many CPUs, so requiring them to use 4 whole nodes would waste resources.

+Note that *preproc* jobs on Betzy are billed differently than *normal* jobs.
 The details about how the billing units are calculated can be found in [job accounting](../projects_accounting.md).